Rory-Mac/personal-website/Low-Level Programming/Logic Gates.markdown

 with a lesser amount of valent electrons or n-doped with a material with a greater amount of valence electrons.
 In either case, doping increases the conductance of the semiconductive material.
 <img src="/Assets/images/silicon.png" width="100%" height="100%">
-Create a sandwich of n-doped and p-doped terminals will form depletion layers betwen each connected terminal, as the positive and negative charges neutralise.
+A sandwich of n-doped and p-doped terminals in a transistor will form depletion layers betwen each connected terminal, as the positive and negative charges neutralise.
 A small positive voltage can be applied to the insulated gate, essentially breaking the depletion layer and allowing for the flow of current across the transistor.
-Thus, we can apply a voltage to change the information state of the transistor, which encodes one bit of information, 'on' or 'off'.
+Thus, we can apply a voltage to change the information state of the transistor, which encodes one bit of information, on or off.
 <img src="/Assets/images/transistor.png" width="50%" height="50%"></p>
 <p>We can use transistors with basic circuit elements to create logic gates.
 The circuit designs for AND, OR, XOR, and NOT are as follows:
 <img src="/Assets/images/ttl_logic.png" width="100%" height="100%"></p>
-<p>We can use these logic gates to create basic arithmetic units called adders.
-The left logic gate diagram shows that of a half-adder, whilst
+<p>We can use these logic gates to create basic arithmetic units called adders and subtractors.
+The left logic gate diagrams show that of the
-the right logic diagram shows a full adder (includes a carry bit):
+half-adder and half-subtractor, whilst the right logic gate diagrams show that of the full adder (includes a carry bit) and full subtractor (includes a borrow bit):
 <img src="/Assets/images/adders.png" width="100%" height="100%">
 <img src="/Assets/images/subtractors_with_twos_complement.png" width="100%" height="100%">
 \[